emamhasan19/emamhasan19/README.md

-<p>An ambitious and focused individual with a Computer Science and Engineering major possessing strong interpersonal skills, excellent communication abilities, and a talent for solving problems.
+<p align="justify">An ambitious and focused individual with a Computer Science and Engineering major possessing strong interpersonal skills, excellent communication abilities, and a talent for solving problems.
 My commitment to success drives me to overcome challenges and continually improve.
 With a deep understanding of technology and a knack for explaining complex concepts in simple terms, I thrive in collaborative environments.
 My adaptability and resilience make me well-suited for the ever-changing tech industry.
 In summary, me as an individual is a determined and dedicated graduate ready to make my mark in the world of technology.</p>